cisagov/ScubaGear/MegaLinter/README.md

 ### yamllint

-yamllint is a linter for YAML that is configured by a `.yamllint.yml` file that must be int he root directory.
+yamllint is a linter for YAML that is configured by a `.yamllint.yml` file that must be in the root directory.
 It uses the disable value to disable undesired checks (e.g., `document-start: disable`).
 Much like the MegaLinter config file, the yamllint config file is copies from the `/MegaLinter` subdirectory to the root directory by the GitHub Action workflow.